Dave Dee: Dave Dee, Dozy, Beaky, Mick and Tich

+Solo

-Dee left the band to become a solo artist in September 1969, and released the single "My Woman's Man" which reached No. 42 in the UK and No. 58 in Australia.
+Soon after leaving the group in 1969, he released the single "My Woman's Man" which reached No. 42 in the UK and No. 58 in Australia.
 He issued six further solo singles through the end of 1971, all of which failed to chart, and played a Hells Angel in the Marty Feldman comedy film Every Home Should Have One in 1970.
-He then retired from performing and became an A&R Manager for Atlantic, Magnet and WEA Records, during which period he was at least partly responsible for their signing AC/DC, Boney M and Gary Numan.
 He also played himself (billed as 'Record Executive') in the 1980 Sex Pistols mockumentary film The Great Rock 'n' Roll Swindle.
-He eventually reunited with Dozy, Beaky, Micky and Tich for a 1974 single, and then later produced (but did not appear on) a 1979 single done by the DBMT quartet.
-He later began performing live gigs with the band, and continued to record occasionally both with DDDBMT and as a solo act.
 He issued his only solo album, Unfinished Business, in 1995.

+Marmalade & Dave Dee

+Beginning in 1987, when DDDBMT had moved to Spain, and Dee was left on his own, Harman began frequently collaborating with the Scottish band Marmalade.
+This collaboration was responsible for two Dave Dee record releases.
+In 1989 they released the single "Scirocco" as Marmalade & Dave Dee.
+Although not an official member, Dave Dee would continue to guest-appear at concerts from then onwards until his death.

+Business career

+After a few charting songs, he then retired from performing and became an A&R manager for Atlantic, Magnet and WEA Records, during which period he was at least partly responsible for their signing AC/DC, Boney M and Gary Numan.

+In 1980, Harman opened and ran a short-lived record company called Double D Records, at 25 Burton Street in London.
+Double D Records was also distributor for Pye Records, and it produced twelve singles between 1980 and 1981.

 Dee also became a businessman and founder committee member for disadvantaged children through the charity Nordoff-Robbins, which he helped found and worked with for over 30 years.

+Personal life

+Dee became a magistrate.
+In his later years, he lived in Mobberley, Cheshire, and fathered twin sons and a daughter.
+He was married to Joanne Parris when he died.

+Death

-He also became a magistrate.
-In his later years he lived in Mobberley, Cheshire, and fathered twin sons and a daughter.
-He suffered from prostate cancer in early 2001, but continued to perform with his band almost until his death from that disease in Kingston Hospital, Surrey, on 9 January 2009.
+Dee suffered from prostate cancer from early 2001, but he continued to perform with his band almost until his death from the disease in Kingston Hospital, Surrey, on 9 January 2009.
 He was 67.